MLA citation style

 Works cited - Book in a series

-Bloom, Harold, ed.
+Bloom, Harold, editor.
 André Malraux.
-New York: Chelsea House, 1988.
-Print.
+Chelsea House, 1988.
 Modern Critical Views.

 Works cited - Article in a journal

-Provide the same information as you would for a printed journal article and add the name of the database in italics, and indicate the publication medium as Web and the date of access.
+Provide the same information as you would for a printed journal article and add the name of the database in italics, and include the URL or doi to the article.

 Works cited - Article in a newspaper or magazine

 Semenak, Susan.
 "Feeling Right at Home: Government Residence Eschews Traditional Rules."
-Montreal Gazette 28 Dec.
-1995, Final Ed.: A4.
-Print.
+Montreal Gazette, 28 Dec.
+1995, A4.